elastic/examples/Alerting/Sample Watches/ml_examples/README.md

 file: `bucket_record_chain_watch.json`

-This watch queries for results at the summary (bucket) level, then if a bucket is found for with a high score, the results are subsequently queried for that bucket time.
+This watch queries for results at the summary (bucket) level, then if a bucket is found with a high score, the results are subsequently queried for that bucket time.
 Some things to note:

 * Uses “chained” inputs to make 2 queries: